 Separate your hair as you normally do, and then make a zigzag part down the back.
 This distributes the weight of your hair more evenly and won’t make a defined line in your hair after your take the hair out.
 Pull everything back except for the sections that frame your face.

-Or if you tend not to part your hair at all, Hobbs recommends pulling the top section back gently and fastening it with bobby pins at the crown of your head after creating a little volume up front.
+Or if you tend not to part your hair at all, Hobbs recommends twisting the top section back gently and fastening it with bobby pins at the crown of your head after creating a little volume up front.

 Step 2: Start Twisting